Quills (film): Critical reception

 The film holds a 75% "fresh" rating at the review aggregator site Rotten Tomatoes, based on 126 reviews, with an average rating of 6.6/10.
 The site's consensus states: "Though hard to watch, this film's disturbing exploration of freedom of expression is both seductive and thought-provoking."
-It has an average score of 70/100 at Metacritic, based on 31 reviews, indicating "generally favorable reviews".
+It has an average score of 70/100 at Metacritic, based on 31 reviews, indicating "generally favorable reviews."

 Elvis Mitchell of The New York Times complimented the "euphoric stylishness" of Kaufman's direction and Geoffrey Rush's "gleeful... flamboyant" performance.
-Peter Travers for Rolling Stone wrote about the "exceptional" actors, particularly Geoffrey Rush's "scandalously good" performance as the Marquis, populating a film that is "literate, erotic, and spoiling to be heard".
+Peter Travers for Rolling Stone wrote about the "exceptional" actors, particularly Geoffrey Rush's "scandalously good" performance as the Marquis, populating a film that is "literate, erotic, and spoiling to be heard."
 Stephanie Zacharek of Salon.com enthused over the "delectable and ultimately terrifying fantasy" of Quills, with Rush as "sun king", enriched by a "luminous" supporting cast.

 In a December 2000 review, film critic Roger Ebert, rated it 3.5 stars out of 4 and stated, "The message of 'Quills' is perhaps that we are all expressions of our natures, and to live most successfully we must understand that."

-The film was not without its detractors, including Richard Schickel of Time magazine, who decried director Philip Kaufman's approach as "brutally horrific, vulgarly unamusing", creating a film that succeeds only as "soft-gore porn".
-Kenneth Turan of the Los Angeles Times dismissed the picture as an "overripe contrivance masquerading as high art", while de Sade biographer Neil Schaeffer in The Guardian criticized it for historical inaccuracies and for simplifying de Sade's complex life.
+The film was not without its detractors, including Richard Schickel of Time magazine, who decried director Philip Kaufman's approach as "brutally horrific, vulgarly unamusing," creating a film that succeeds only as "soft-gore porn."
+Kenneth Turan of the Los Angeles Times dismissed the picture as an "overripe contrivance masquerading as high art," while de Sade biographer Neil Schaeffer in The Guardian criticized it for historical inaccuracies and for simplifying de Sade's complex life.

-AccoladesQuills received three Oscar nominations at the 73rd Academy Awards for Best Actor (Geoffrey Rush, previous winner for 1996's Shine), Art Direction (Art: Martin Childs, Sets: Jill Quertier), and Costume Design (Jacqueline West).
-The film was also nominated by the Hollywood Foreign Press, organizers of the Golden Globes, for Best Actor in a Drama (Geoffrey Rush) and Best Screenplay (Douglas Wright).
-The National Board of Review selected Quills as its Best Film of 2000.